Start My Answer

 Challenging a default judgment

-Protected income and property
+1. Protect your income and property

 There are specific types of income and property that are exempt from collection.
-This can make you “judgment proof”.
+This can make you “judgment-proof”.
 Some kinds of income protected from garnishment include:

 • Welfare benefits